laravel/vapor-docs/1.0/projects/environments.md

           - arn:aws:lambda:us-959512994844-74:13
 ```

-You may need to specify the `al2` runtime when layers are targetting Amazon Linux 2:
+You may need to use the Amazon Linux 2 runtimes when layers are targeting that operating system.
+Amazon Linux 2 runtimes are suffixed with `al2`:

 ```yaml
 id: 3